vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-automation/Remove-vRANotification.md

 ## Description

-The `Remove-vRANotification` cmdlet removes the notification configuation from VMware Aria Automation.
+The `Remove-vRANotification` cmdlet removes the notification configuration from VMware Aria Automation.

 ## Examples